scratch-for-discord/Discodes/docs/blocks/BlockCreation.md

 	helpUrl: string;
 	// The block's code, with all the arguments passed in the "args" param
 	code: (args: Record<string, unknown>) => unknown;
+	// The blocks mutator(the gear icon located at the left top corner in the block) mutator?: Mutator;
+	// Hides the block from category, but still have it registered as a block.
+	// Mostly used for mutator blocks that are inside the mutator menu hidden?: boolean;
+	// List of library imports that block requires. imports?: `${string}@${string}`[];
 };
 ```